[ Printer Friendly Version ] [ Report Abuse ]

 "Oh god," Dom and I moaned at the same time.

-Before I could shoot back a dry remark, the door opened one more time, and in walked Potter.
+Before I could shoot back a dry remark, the door opened one last time.

-Immediately, the edges of the world seemed to shrink in as we stared at each other.
-His hair was ruffled, I knew, from him constantly shoving his hand through it in anxiety.
+The edges of the world seemed to shrink in as we stared at each other for a long, shivering moment.
+His hair was tousled more so than usual, and I automatically knew this was from him constantly shoving his hand through it in anxiety.
 Where the gash had been on his face, there was now only smooth skin.
-His chin was cocked in defiance, his eyes narrow and bright.
-He'd obviously just gotten into one hell of an argument with a nurse in order to get in here.
+His chin was cocked in defiance, his eyes sharp and bright.
+He'd obviously gotten into one hell of an argument with a nurse in order to get in here.

-"Er, we better go," mumbled Aidan.
-The others all exchanged looks and slowly shuffled to their feet, nodding at Potter on their way out of the room.
+"Er, we better go," mumbled Aidan, getting the hint (for once).
+The others all exchanged knowing looks and slowly shuffled to their feet (Fred not-so-stealthily stuffing about eight more boxes of Bertie Botts in his pants in the process).
+They nodded at Potter on their way out of the room, and Dom turned to shoot me one last wink over her shoulder.

 And then... then it was just us.

-HIs fingers played with the ends of my hair absentmindedly.
-There was no time for arguing, for bickering or anger.
+Despite all that had happened, there was no time for arguing, for bickering or for anger.
 The night at the Ministry felt very, very far away.

 "James," I responded, for lack of anything else to say.
-We made eye contact, the taste of the other's first name foreign on our tongues.
+We made eye contact, the taste of each other's first name foreign on our tongues.

 "That night at the Ministry.
-Can we — " Potter paused, brow collapsing into a frown as he measured out his words.
+Can we " Potter paused, brow collapsing into a frown as he measured out his next words.
 "Can we never do that again?
 Like, fucking ever?"

 "I'm also sorry I almost died," I added.

-Potter laughed, suddenly, and I rose and fell with the shaking of his chest.
-"You do."
+Potter laughed suddenly, and I rose and fell with the shaking of his chest.
+"You do," he admitted frankly, and my mouth dropped open in outrage.

 "Hey!"
-Indignant, I struggled into a seating position, and Potter chuckled, reaching out to pull be back against him.
+Indignant, I struggled into an upright seating position, but Potter only chuckled, reaching out to pull me back against him.

 "It's okay."
-He pressed his lips to the top of my head.
+He wrapped his arms around me, laughter still tucked inside his voice as he pressed his lips to the top of my head.
 "I'll still put up with you."

 "Nah.
 You're a good shag."

-He laughed again, long and slow, and I felt my eyes start to droop closed.
-All of this activity and roughhousing and excitement was making me tired, even though I'd just been sleeping for the past three days.
+He laughed again, long and slow, and satisfied, I pressed my cheek back against his chest, feeling it rise and fall with each chuckle.
+It was so nice to be sitting here with him so easy, so simple the horrors of the Ministry behind us.
+My eyes began to droop close, the newfound stability of our position lulling me into exhaustion.
+All of this activity and roughhousing and excitement were making me tired, even though I'd just been sleeping for the past three days.

-And I know falling asleep is probably not the best response to a hot guy being in your bed...
-But I was so exhausted.
-It was a struggle just to keep my eyes open.
+And I knew falling asleep probably wasn't the best response to having a hot guy lying in your bed...
+But I was so wiped out, I was struggling to keep my eyes open.

-Potter obviously noticed this, for he pressed a kiss to my forehead and smoothed down my unruly curls.
+Potter obviously noticed this, for he pressed another kiss to my forehead and smoothed down my unruly curls.

 Previous Chapter Next Chapter